Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 ![Application architecture](./assets/architecture.png)

-Our application consists of four main components:
+Our application consists of five main components:

-1. **Vector Database and Ingestion Service**: The vector database stores mathematical representations of our documents, known as _embeddings_.
+1. **Vector Database**: The vector database stores mathematical representations of our documents, known as _embeddings_.
 These are used by the Chat API to find documents relevant to a user's question.

-An ingestion service is required to feed data from your documents into this vector database.
+2. **Ingestion Service**: The ingestion service feeds data from your documents into this vector database.

-2. **Chat API**: This API enables a client application to send chat messages and receive answers generated from the documents in the vector database.
+3. **Chat API**: This API enables a client application to send chat messages and receive answers generated from the documents in the vector database.

-3. **Chat Website**: This site offers a ChatGPT-like interface for users to ask questions and receive answers about the ingested documents.
+4. **Chat Website**: This site offers a ChatGPT-like interface for users to ask questions and receive answers about the ingested documents.

-4. **OpenAI Model Deployment**: We will use the `gpt-3.5-turbo` model, hosted on Azure, for this workshop.
-The code can also be adapted to work with OpenAI's APIs with minimal changes.
+5. **OpenAI Model Deployment**: We will use the `gpt-3.5-turbo` model, hosted on Azure, for this workshop.
+The code can also be adapted to work with OpenAI's APIs or Ollame with minimal changes.

 ### What is Retrievial-Augmented Generation?